Configuration Export and Import

 Enterprise DLP skips importing a configuration object with an identical name and configuration.

 For example, a custom regex data pattern named PatternA currently exists on your production tenant.
-Your data security administrator imports the entire Enterprise DLP configuration from your lab to your production tenant.
+You import the entire Enterprise DLP configuration from your lab to your production tenant.
 This import includes an identical PatternA.
 Enterprise DLP skips importing this data pattern.

 • Identical Object Name and Different Configuration

-Enterprise DLP lets your data security administrator choose whether to override an existing configuration object if the imported object has an identical name but different configuration.
+Enterprise DLP lets you choose whether to override an existing configuration object if the imported object has an identical name but different configuration.

 For example, a custom regex data pattern named PatternB currently exists on your production tenant.
-Your data security administrator imports the entire Enterprise DLP configuration from your lab to your production tenant.
+You import the entire Enterprise DLP configuration from your lab to your production tenant.
 This import includes a data pattern named PatternB with a different regex.
-In this case, your data security administrator can choose whether to preserve the existing PatternB configuration or overwrite it.
+In this case, you can choose whether to preserve the existing PatternB configuration or overwrite it.

 • Malformed or Unsupported Configuration Object Dependencies

-Enterprise DLP skips importing configuration objects with dependencies not supported and can't be imported by Enterprise DLP.
+Enterprise DLP skips importing configuration objects with unsupported dependencies.

-This will typically happen if a data security administrator somehow modified the exported .json file in such a way that prevents Enterprise DLP from importing a configuration dependency.
+This typically happens if you modify the exported .json file in such a way that prevents Enterprise DLP from importing a configuration dependency.

-For example, the .json includes Data Profile A consisting of Data Dictionary A and Data Pattern A and Data Profile B consisting of Data Dictionary B and Data Pattern A. A data security administrator modified the .json file and modified the name of Data Dictionary B to include an & which Enterprise DLP doesn't support.
+For example, the .json includes Data Profile A consisting of Data Dictionary A and Data Pattern A and Data Profile B consisting of Data Dictionary B and Data Pattern A. You modify the .json file and change the name of Data Dictionary B to include an & which Enterprise DLP doesn't support.

 In this case, Enterprise DLP imports Data Profile A but not Data Profile B. When you view the audit log for the import, you will see that Enterprise DLP only imported Data Profile A.